laravel-doctrine/orm/UPGRADE.md

 Short namespaces such as `Entities:User` are no longer supported by Doctrine and have been removed.

+## Driver Options Rename

+If you have been setting "driverOptions" on your MySQL database config, you should rename it to "options" to align with Laravel's naming scheme.

 ## Metadata driver `config` removed
 Used deprecated YamlDriver and was not supported by doctrine.